certifaction/hinsign-cli/README.md

   <tr>
    <td>Revoke
    </td>
-   <td>The ePrescription is marked as void and is not valid anymore.
-This has nothing to do with dispensations and should only be used for wrongly issued ePrescriptions.
+   <td>The e-prescription is marked as void and is not valid anymore.
+This has nothing to do with dispensations and should only be used for wrongly issued e-prescriptions.
    </td>
   </tr>
   <tr>
    <td>Partial dispense
    </td>
    <td>One or multiple prescribed medicaments are dispensed.
-The ePrescription still contains medicaments that were not dispensed.
-Partial dispenses of revoked ePrescriptions are not allowed.
-Partial dispenses of fully dispensed ePrescriptions must be forced (see <a href="https://github.com/certifaction/hinsign-cli#424-recording-an-eprescription-dispensation">4.2.4.
-Recording an ePrescription Dispensation</a>).
+The e-prescription still contains medicaments that were not dispensed.
+Partial dispenses of revoked e-prescriptions are not allowed.
+Partial dispenses of fully dispensed e-prescriptions must be forced (see <a href="https://github.com/certifaction/hinsign-cli#424-recording-an-e-prescription-dispensation">4.2.4.
+Recording an e-prescription Dispensation</a>).
 In the case of forced dispensations, the responsibility lies with the dispensers (pharmacists).
    </td>
   </tr>
   <tr>
    <td>Full dispense
    </td>
-   <td>The ePrescription or all medicaments contained in it are  dispensed.
-If all medicaments contained in the ePrescription have been dispensed through partial dispense, a full dispense must be made afterwards (this is not done automatically).
-Dispenses of revoked ePrescriptions are not allowed.
-Full dispenses of fully dispensed ePrescriptions must be forced (see <a href="https://github.com/certifaction/hinsign-cli#424-recording-an-eprescription-dispensation">4.2.4.
-Recording an ePrescription Dispensation</a>).
+   <td>The e-prescription or all medicaments contained in it are  dispensed.
+If all medicaments contained in the e-prescription have been dispensed through partial dispense, a full dispense must be made afterwards (this is not done automatically).
+Dispenses of revoked e-prescriptions are not allowed.
+Full dispenses of fully dispensed e-prescriptions must be forced (see <a href="https://github.com/certifaction/hinsign-cli#424-recording-an-e-prescription-dispensation">4.2.4.
+Recording an e-prescription Dispensation</a>).
 In the case of forced dispensations, the responsibility lies with the dispensers (pharmacists).
    </td>
   </tr>
   <tr>